• Invest

 • Derivatives such as futures contracts, forward contracts, options, and swaps are common derivatives.

 Derivatives are financial contracts that derive their value from an underlying asset.
-These could be stocks, indices, commodities, currencies, exchange rates, or the rate of interest.
-These financial instruments help you make profits by betting on the future value of the underlying asset.
-So, their value is derived from that of the underlying asset.
-This is why they are called ‘Derivatives’.
+These assets could be stocks, indices, commodities, currencies, exchange rates, or the rate of interest.
+These financial instruments help you make profits by speculating on the future value of the underlying asset.

 In the case of options, however, the buyer or the seller may buy and sell before the expiry of the contract by exercising their rights or by letting the contract expire without exercising their rights.
 The two types of options are the Call option and the Put option.
 Investors are confident that the underlying asset will increase by a call option.
 On the other hand, when they feel satisfied that the price of their underlying asset will fall, they purchase a Put option.